 PPS7 allows for the very occasional granting of truly outstanding and ground-breaking design.
 The house has been designed to be zero carbon using sustainable materials sourced locally and be ecologically friendly and as such seeks to qualify within with this 'exceptions policy'.
-The design is not considered to be especially ground-breaking but innovative in its approach in using straw bales for insulation and a recycled Dutch barn to remain in keeping with the agricultural links on the site.
-The proposal in considered to comply with 'special' objectives of PPS7 and should be granted approval as an exceptional dwelling through the use of green credentials and land management of the site.
+The design has been led by the desire to build a functional dwelling enabling it to be carbon neutral.
+It is considered to be innovative in its approach in using straw bales for insulation and a recycled Dutch barn to remain in keeping with the agricultural links on the site.
+The environmental enhancement proposed will ensure that the dwelling is sensitive to the defining characteristics of the local area as identified within the local landscape character assessments.
+The proposal is considered to comply with 'special' objectives of PPS7 and should be granted approval as an exceptional dwelling through the use of green credentials and land management of the site.